ihm-tswow/m2-batch/README.md

 ### Scripting

 Scripts are defined as classes that inherit from `M2Script`.
-A basic script skeleton is defined in a header file inside the `scripts` directory as follows:
+A basic script skeleton is defined in a header file inside the `scripts` directory as follows (you can directly edit the `YourScript.h` example to quickly get started):

 ```c++
 #pragma once